Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 460 1GB should in theory be much better than the GeForce 8500 GT overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 1GB should be much faster than the GeForce 8500 GT in general. (explain)

-Texel RateThe GeForce GTX 460 1GB should be quite a bit (about 950%) better at texture filtering than the GeForce 8500 GT. (explain)
+Texel RateThe GeForce GTX 460 1GB should be quite a bit (about 950%) faster with regards to anisotropic filtering than the GeForce 8500 GT. (explain)

-Pixel RateThe GeForce GTX 460 1GB is much (about 1100%) more effective at full screen anti-aliasing than the GeForce 8500 GT, and also should be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 460 1GB will be much (approximately 1100%) more effective at anti-aliasing than the GeForce 8500 GT, and should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison